 Your coverage for this type of procedure depends on your insurance company.
 We will check with your insurance company to find out if they cover your operation.
 If not, then you will need to pay your surgeon's fee before your procedure.

-Be sure to bring your insurance card with you to each appointment.
+Be sure to bring your insurance card with you to each appointment and contact our office immediately if your insurance coverage changes.

-In addition to your initial meeting with a surgeon, you will also need full medical testing and possibly a consultation with your anesthesiologist.
-You will also need a physical one to two weeks before your surgery.
+In addition to your initial meeting with a surgeon, you will also meet with anesthesia before your surgery.
+You will need full medical testing and possibly a consultation with other providers your surgeon deems necessary.

 Your procedure will be scheduled in the morning, and you should not eat heavy meals during the entire day before your operation.